 Passionately Traveling To Remote Regions Of The World To Assess And Acquire The Highest Quality Coffee Beans.

 If you’re a discerning coffee roaster seeking the finest green beans expedited from around the world, ICT is the preeminent specialty importer of the best wholesale green coffee beans on the market.
 We travel to remote regions of the globe to assess and acquire the highest quality beans, so you can be assured your unique roasting creates exceptional aromas, flavors, and qualities your patrons will look forward to, time and time again.
-We put passion into every bag and as speciality coffee importers that means that we study and connect with producers to sample their coffees every new crop season and oversee their process at seed-level.
+We put passion into every bag and as specialty coffee importers that means that we study and connect with producers to sample their coffees every new crop season and oversee their process at seed-level.
 We build lasting relationships that are entrenched in an implicit understanding of ICT’s high product expectations.
 Join our family, upgrade to ICT and smell the green.

 Not Just Coffee, Your Coffee.

 Our values are deeply rooted – respecting the bean, respecting the farmer, respecting the customer.
 That’s why we’re committed to visiting, studying and connecting with producers from around the world.
 We do this not only to experience their crops and techniques at the seed level, but also to forge relationships that are rooted in an implicit understanding of ICT product expectations.